Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Directionality

-We focus on the effect of breaking the inversion symmetry of the CCA [\subautoref{fig:fig1}{\textbf{f}}], which renders a subset of dressed CCA modes chiral, conditional to the bare qubit frequency~\cite{lodahl2017chiral, suarez2025chiral}.
+We focus on the effect of breaking the inversion symmetry of the CCA [inset \subautoref{fig:fig1}{\textbf{f}}], which renders a subset of dressed CCA modes directional, conditional to the bare qubit frequency~\cite{lodahl2017chiral, suarez2025chiral}.
 This effect is evident looking at reflection measurements from both the left and right sides of the CCA, resulting in a different signal contrast near maximum qubit–mode hybridization (\ie maximum atomic ratio) [\subautoref{fig:fig4}{\textbf{a}--\textbf{d}}].
-More specifically in \subautoref{fig:fig4}{\textbf{a}--\textbf{b}} the reflectivity probes the chirality of the modes \((\ket{\psi_{13}}, \ket{\psi_{14}})\) at the weak coupling ratio \(\overline{G_n}/\Delta\Omega_n \approx 0.35\), while in \subautoref{fig:fig4}{\textbf{c}--\textbf{d}} of modes \((\ket{\psi_{31}}, \ket{\psi_{32}})\), corresponding to the superstrong coupling ratio \(\overline{G_n}/\Delta\Omega_n \approx 0.95\).
+More specifically, \subautoref{fig:fig4}{\textbf{a}--\textbf{b}} and \subautoref{fig:fig4}{\textbf{c}--\textbf{d}} show reflection spectra for two representative mode pairs (\((\ket{\psi_{13}}, \ket{\psi_{14}})\) and \((\ket{\psi_{31}}, \ket{\psi_{32}})\)), illustrating the single-mode strong and superstrong coupling regimes, respectively in the lower and upper bands.
 For modes $\ket{\psi_{13}}$ ($\ket{\psi_{31}}$), reflection is suppressed on the right and enhanced on the left, whereas the opposite occurs for modes $\ket{\psi_{14}}$ ($\ket{\psi_{32}}$).
+As argued in the \methods, this directionality originates from the broken spatial inversion symmetry of the CCA, which enables interference between eigenmodes and confines the dressed wavefunction to one side or the other of the array.

-As argued in the \methods, this chirality originates from the broken spatial inversion symmetry of the CCA, which enables interference between eigenmodes and confines the dressed wavefunction to one side or the other of the array.
-Two main distinctions arise between the two mode pairs: (i) the frequency range over which chirality occurs, which is broader for the superstrong case [compare red lines on the x-axis in \subautoref{fig:fig4}{\textbf{b},\textbf{c}}], and (ii) the smaller and more widely distributed atomic fraction in the more strongly-coupled modes.
+Two main distinctions arise between the two mode pairs: (i) the frequency range over which directionality occurs, which is broader for the superstrong case [compare red lines on the x-axis in \subautoref{fig:fig4}{\textbf{b},\textbf{c}}], and (ii) the smaller and more widely distributed atomic ratio in the more strongly-coupled modes.